ksnortum/spot-music/README.md

 * start auth command automatically at startup
 * load categories on startup?  or when the first `playlist` command is issued?
 * add a way to change the number of items per page at the command prompt
+* add HTML to the comments sent back to the client after authorization success or failure